TomArcher/technical-blog/content/posts/ptow-dispatch-maps/index.md

 ## The Inverted-V Approach 😱

-Here's how many of C/C++/C#/Java programmers begin.
+Here's how many programmers begin - especially those with a C++/C#/Java background.
 You just want to validate a few things… but suddenly your code resembles a Cyrano de Bergerac profile:

 ```python
 def create_user(username: str, age: int, email: str) -> None: